Preparing for Performance Reviews: What to Say and How to Say It [Webinar Recording]

 Not everyone you ask will provide feedback, but you will get a few pieces of information you can use in building the performance review.

 It is also important to invite the employee being reviewed to prepare and bring examples of their work to the conversation.
 This helps them get invested in their own development because ultimately, it is up to them to drive their personal and professional growth.
-Also, inevitably, the employee brings examples you may have overlooked, but would want to ensure are included in the final version of the review.
+Also, inevitably, the employee brings examples you may have overlooked but would want to ensure are included in the final version of the review.

 Keep in mind, the best review conversations do not include surprises.
 Ideally, you have had many conversations with the employee throughout the review period about any issues as that have occurred and successes they have had so that when you are reviewing their work with them during their performance review, they will not be shocked by anything you are saying.